Assessing the Reliability of Wind Power Operations under a Changing Climate with a Non-Gaussian Bias Correction: Adjusting for non-Gaussian spatial data

 The standard Box-Cox transformation \citep{erdin} cannot be used for $g_{\lambda}$, as our objective is to transform residuals, which are not necessarily non-negative.
 Instead, we rely on a similar function, the Yeo-Johnson transformation \citep{yeo00}:

-While the standard approach for estimating $\lambda$ is to maximize the likelihood of transforming the data to Gaussianity, our objective is to minimize the (joint) distributional distance, which in this work is measured as the Kullback-Leibler divergence (KL divergence \citep{kul51}, see Section \ref{sec:kldiv}), between the observational and simulated data.
+While the standard approach for estimating $\lambda$ is to maximize the likelihood of transforming the data to Gaussianity, in this work we propose a different inference approach for both observation and simulation so that their (joint) distributional distance, which in this work is measured as the Kullback-Leibler divergence (KL divergence \citep{kul51}, see Section \ref{sec:kldiv}), is minimized.
 The key idea of our proposed approach is that even if the parameter is estimated by minimization of KL divergence and not Maximum Likelihood Estimator (MLE), their difference is not substantial.
-Indeed, for a sizable number of sites the (asymptotic, likelihood based) 95\% confidence interval for the MLE includes the parameter obtained via distance minimization, despite its narrow range owing to the sample size from $T=9,497$ days (see Figure S9).
+Indeed, a sizable number of sites ($50\%$ and $37\%$ for observations and simulations, respectively), have cluster-wise transformation parameters within the (asymptotic, likelihood based) 95\% MLE confidence interval including the parameter obtained via distance minimization, despite its narrow range owing to the sample size from $T=9,497$ days (see Figure S11).
 Once the parameter has been inferred for both data sets and the transformation has been applied, the bias and covariance from the correction method in Section \ref{sec:bicov} are estimated under the assumption of Gaussianity, and the results are applied to the future simulated data to obtain an estimate for future observational data as explained in equation \eqref{bias:nongau}.
 As an example, Figure \ref{fig:hist}(b) shows the result for the transformed wind field according to the method proposed in this study for one location, resulting in an approximately Gaussian distribution.
-Figure \ref{fig:hist}(c-d) show the skewness and excess kurtosis at all the locations before and after the transformation (with MLE, see Figure S10 for the results with KL divergence), and it is readily apparent how the transformation is sufficiently flexible to transform the data to Gaussianity at all locations.
+Figure \ref{fig:hist}(c-d) show the skewness and excess kurtosis at all the locations before and after the transformation (with MLE, see Figure S12 for the results with KL divergence), and it is readily apparent how the transformation is sufficiently flexible to transform the data to Gaussianity at all locations.